 The Schedule

 The schedule is a critical component of Guest Hollow’s course because it ties together the textbook and workbook with labs and a wealth of other resources.
 The free online schedule shows what is to be done each day of the week, and it includes links directly to lesson material, lab activities, online reading, etc. when they are available free online.
 You also have the option to purchase two printable versions of the schedule as a PDF and an editable Microsoft Word® doc.
-The PDF version is easily printed, and the editable schedule allows you to add and subtract from the schedule since you certainly won’t be doing everything listed on it.
+The PDF version is easily printed, and the editable schedule allows you to add and subtract entries since you certainly won’t be doing everything listed on it.

 The most essential activities are first on the schedule for each week, followed by lab options.
 Other options follow under the headings “Apologetics and Creation Science” and “Other Resources.”
 Creationist resources under the first section are optional even though scheduled.
 Other creationist options show up under Other Resources, along with secular options like the Biology Coloring Workbook, BrainPOP videos, printable activities, TED-Ed videos, and activities and games from McHenry’s book on cells.